 Building Resilience to Climate Change: Water Stewardship in Rainfed Agrarian Villages in Maharashtra, India

-The chapter ‘Building Resilience to Climate Change: Water Stewardship in Rainfed Agrarian Villages in Maharashtra, India’ underlines the necessity to equip people with knowledge and tools to take informed decisions at the farm, enterprise, and community levels that enhance resilience and adaptive capacities.
-It is based on lessons learnt and observations from implementing a Water Stewardship Initiative (WSI).
+The article underlines the necessity to equip people with knowledge and tools to take informed decisions at the farm, enterprise, and community levels that enhance resilience and adaptive capacities.
+It is based on observations and lessons learnt from implementing Water Stewardship Initiative (WSI).

 Vulnerability to heat stress: A case study of Yavatmal, Maharashtra